Natural gas water heater rebate

 Life expectancy: 12 to 15 years

 There’s no repairing a leaky water heater.
 If you notice any of these signs it may be time to get a new one.
-You can purchase your water heater from a retailer, but to be eligible for this rebate it must be installed by a gas contractor licensed by Technical Safety BC.
+You can purchase your water heater from a retailer, but to be eligible for this rebate it must be installed by a Technical Safety BC licensed gas contractor with a valid GST number.

 - leaking or pooling water on the top around the water connections and/or under or near the heater